SuperTapood/Cudheart/roadmap.md

 add and improve the library using the ideas i dumped onto the following list:

 - [ ] compile entire thing into lib or dll file by predefining templates
+- [ ] replace StringType* and ComplexType* with StringPtr and ComplexPtr respectivly
 - [ ] use ifndef and undefine and ifdef and stuff
 - [ ] enforce member naming conventions lol
 - [ ] replace the regular array creation with a cuda unified memory allocation (check kernel.cu)